Nanaimo Relocation Guide

 Getting to Nanaimo

-When you need to arrive in Nanaimo quickly on short notice, seaplanes are a great option.
-Seair and Harbour Airare both based in Nanaimo and offer multiple flights per day, weather permitting.
-The price per passenger varies between $80-130 depending on the time you chose to fly, which typically takes 20-30 minutes to arrive.
-Flying over the emerald waters and dramatic rock formations is breathtaking, though a bit noisy.
+The price per passenger varies between $80 and $130 depending on when you choose to fly, which typically takes 20-30 minutes to arrive.
+Flying over the emerald waters and dramatic rock formations is breathtaking, though noisy.

 Don't like seaplanes, eh?
 Well, we have the perfect solution for you.
-Helijet offers helicopter flights to downtown Nanaimo daily.
-This mode of transport is fantastic, and kids love the experience of being in a helicopter.
+Helijet offers helicopter flights from downtown Vancouver to Nanaimo's Harbourfront daily.
+Helijet is a based mode of transportation at a reasonable cost.

 Why Move Here?